tystar86/python_exercises/Tasks/data_structures.md

 ```

 #21.
->Write a Python program to push an item on the heap, then pop and return the smallest item from the heap.
+>Write a function to push an item on the heap, then pop and return the smallest item from the heap.

 **Expected Output:**
 ```